 H.B.
-3199 Author: Craddick Amends/Enacts: §33.04, 33.07, and 33,08 Tax Code Status: Pending in House Ways and Means Committee
+3199 ★ Author: Craddick Amends/Enacts: §33.04, 33.07, and 33,08 Tax Code Status: Passed by House Ways and Means Committee; pending in full House

 Some delinquent-tax notices sent by a tax office would have to be sent by certified mail.
 Those notices are the ones typically sent in May to property owners who didn't pay the preceding year's taxes and the notices related to the imposition of penalties to cover the fees of delinquent-tax-collection lawyers.